Brushing your teeth might seem like a boring and time-consuming task, but the importance of doing so should not be

 A 2017 study concluded that Korean adults who are encouraged to brush three times a day for at least three minutes had lower incidences of periodontal disease than Americans and Australians who are taught to brush twice a day.

 Despite the fact that within the UK and the USA the general consensus and advice is for 2 minutes twice a day, research recently completed by YouGov found that 1 in 3 within the UK are brushing their teeth just once a day!

 This is concerning, particularly when some 87 percent of those surveyed were more likely to brush in the morning, yet NHS information advises brushing before bed and another time in the day, not necessarily in the morning.

 If recommendations were to change to follow the oral health pattern of Koreans, the routine would be after breakfast, lunch and dinner.

-Whilst 2 minutes twice a day is the recommendation as it encourages people to brush enough, this is not necessarily appropriate for everyone and there is the need to consider personal circumstances and lifestyles, no 2 people are necessarily the same.
+This is not necessarily appropriate for everyone and there is the need to consider personal circumstances and lifestyles, no 2 people are necessarily the same.
+Your dental professional will generally advise if your circumstances are different.

 Individuals with an increased risk of gum disease or tooth decay may be advised by dental professionals to brush for longer or take extra steps when brushing to ensure optimum dental health.
 Those with limited dexterity or control may also have extra recommendations from their dentist.
 It is about taking the time that is appropriate for you to get your teeth clean, be that 2 or 5 minutes.